ncsa/Delta_doc/docs/source/user_guide/ood/debug.rst

 Did you request the correct amount of RAM in the correct format?
 Use Slurm format (for example, 4096M or 10G).
 If this field is left blank, 1000 MB will be allocated per CPU core requested.

-The following ``user_defined_context.json`` example is for a 30 minute, 1 CPU job request with default memory.
+The following ``user_defined_context.json`` example is for a 30 minute, 1 CPU, JupyterLab job request with default memory.

 .. code-block:: terminal